chizapoth/chizapoth/README.md

 ### Hi there 👋

-I'm Chi, I am a researcher at Dept of Biostatistics and Nutrition, University of Oslo.
-I'm working towards becoming Research Software Engineer.
-Previously I worked as R developer and statistician at the Norwegian Institute of Public Health.

-🔭 I am currently working on [Data Apothecary's Notes](https://github.com/andreaczhang/data-apothecary-notes), NorEden, [CSIDS](https://github.com/csids), and a few small R projects.

-📫 How to reach me: send me a DM on twitter @Andreasheenn or follow me on @andreasheenn@fosstodon.org

-My personal website is https://andreaczhang.github.io
+I'm Chi, I develop R things.

+🔭 Please check out my [personal website](https://chizapoth.github.io) to find out more!

 <!--
-**andreaczhang/andreaczhang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**chizapoth/chizapoth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: